| |

 Past and future stories multiplied a thousandfold,

-Vanished out of history and never to be told Were they beautiful and gentle?
+Were they beautiful and gentle?
 Would they call us friend or foe?

 What wisdom did they live by?
 What secrets did they know?